 If you have recently become pregnant, you will likely have heard about collagen more and more.
 In particular, you may have heard about the benefits supplements can have for you in naturally boosting your body with proteins and vitamins.
-This article will contain the basics of collagen supplements, helping you learn more about what they can do for you, so read on.
+This article will contain the basics of collagen supplements, such as the best collagen powder, helping you learn more about what they can do for you, so read on.

 What Collagen Is

 Before delving more into collagen supplements and what you need to know, you should be more aware of what it actually is.
 Essentially, collagen is the name given to several different proteins that help connect human and animal structures.
 This is a protein product that is oftentimes extracted from animals, such as the skin or bones.